williamhorning/williamhorning/content/lightning/framework/index.md

 ## features

-- **Cross-platform**: the framework is designed to be cross-platform, with support for multiple platforms, including Discord, Guilded, Revolt, and Telegram.
+- **Cross-platform**: the framework is designed to be cross-platform, with support for multiple platforms, including Discord, Guilded, Stoat, and Telegram.
 More platforms can be added by creating new plugins.
 - **Attachment support**: the framework deals with attachments, allowing you to send and receive files, images, and other media by URL.